Experiencing the “art” within the culinary arts, in Happy Valley

 A warm welcome into the unexpected and exciting

-At Pine Grove Hall, executive chef Tory Glossner stressed the importance of making the restaurant’s culinary artwork both fresh and exciting for visitors, but also welcoming, saying, “From a culinary standpoint, we oftentimes want [customers] to feel like they've left town and, at the same time … feel at home.
-I know that can sound a little silly, but we want our guests to be comfortable and not feel out of place, at the same time that they made be eating something new or at least a little less common for the area.”
+At Pine Grove Hall, executive chef Tory Glossner stressed the importance of making the restaurant’s culinary artwork both fresh and exciting for visitors, but also welcoming, saying, “From a culinary standpoint, we oftentimes want [customers] to feel like they’ve left town and, at the same time … feel at home.
+I know that can sound a little silly, but we want our guests to be comfortable and not feel out of place, at the same time that they might be eating something new or at least a little less common for the area. ”Unique and delightfully unexpected menu items are exactly what you should expect at Pine Grove Hall.
+The menu is ever-changing, but creativity is the name of the game at all times, with past menu items ranging from the quail egg toast (featuring locally sourced quail eggs on house-made Icelandic rye bread with house-made crème fraiche, dill, fish roe and pickled mustard), to the spring vegetable ragout (made with sweet peas, zucchini, asparagus, new potatoes, nettles, a mole sauce and a deep-fried duck egg).

 “I think, as a whole team, we excel at bringing the art right to your table.
 We have such a diverse kitchen team, hailing from all different parts of the country and everyone has their own style of cooking.
 We, of course, pride ourselves on our plating and presentation, but also the ‘art’ of how we attempt to manipulate the flavors hitting your table,” said Glossner.